Legal Hunting Hours in Maine

 Firearm Loss: You may lose your firearm.

 Additional penalties may apply if the offender is found in possession of night vision or thermal imaging devices.
 And if you have a previous conviction absolutely do not try to hunt again without a license.
-A second conviction brings even larger fines and longer jail time.
+A second conviction brings even larger fines and longer jail time for not following the hunting season in Maine laws.

 Exceptions and Special Considerations